 About the Author

 Anne Balay is winner of the Lambda Literary Emerging Writers Award.
-She teaches in gender and sexuality studies at Haverford College and is the author of Steel Closets.
+She is an Independent Scholar living in Saint Louis and is the author of Steel Closets.

 For more information about Anne Balay, visit the Author Page.

 "Hearing from these truckers offers a rare perspective from working-class Americans, and a vivid reminder of the diversity of that group."--Nadine Hubbs, author of Rednecks, Queers, and Country Music